rahulramaprasad7/PES_Assignment/README.md

 - Sign-Magnitude

 **Folder problem2:**
-This folder contains the C code and the output file for the second problem of the first PES project.
+This folder contains the C code, the output file for the second problem of the first PES project and a README file to describe the ASCII code segregation.
 It is a C program that uses a logical expression that tests whether a given character code is
 - Lower case
 - Upper case